mochacinno-dev/Graphica/docs/about.md

-# About Graphica
+# About CocoaGUI

-Graphica is a Python GUI library designed to make desktop application development accessible to everyone.
+CocoaGUI is a Python GUI library designed to make desktop application development accessible to everyone.

 ## The Story

 GUI programming has a reputation for being complicated.
 Complex frameworks, verbose syntax, and steep learning curves have kept many developers from building desktop applications.
-Graphica was created to change that.
+CocoaGUI was created to change that.

 The goal was simple: create a library where building a GUI feels as natural as writing any other Python code.
 No complicated layouts, no confusing inheritance hierarchies, no hundred-page manuals.
 Just straightforward, readable code that does what you expect.